 - add value or new dimensions to existing sustainability projects

 Applicants are initially encouraged to discuss their idea for a project with the Rural Skills and Grants Officer. to ensure the project is suitable for an SDF grant.

 Projects valued at £3,000 or over

 Applicants are asked to submit a completed application form to the Sustainable Development Fund, outlining the project aims, budget and intended targets, in addition to other necessary information as required.
 Applications with a project cost of over £3,500 are referred to the appropriate working group for consideration.
 Members have a range of interests and experience.
 Applications will be assessed against the fund’s overall theme, aims and criteria.
-If the committee decides the proposal is a suitable SDF project then the applicant will be encouraged to submit an application form, further detailing the project budget and intended targets.
 Applicants will then be notified of the Working Group’s decision within 2 weeks of the Grants Sub-committee meeting.

 Projects valued under £3,000